 So if you want to make successful videos, by all means, use this software, but make sure to follow the keyword strategy I outlined and make high quality, informed clips where people can truly feel like they are getting great information from you.

-What I am trying to say:
+Here is what I am trying to say:

 If you look at the main heading of the home page of this product, it eludes to it being simple to make high ranking videos quickly.
 Theoretically if you use the lowest competing keyword, it is possible, but you really need to address the quality of what you’re making before you publish it and submit it to YouTube and whatever other site because it will play a huge role in your profits.